beatrixcoetzee/population_genomics/README.md

 7. In_silico_PCR_blast.sh <br/>

-Script to do an in silico PCR do detemine location of region of interest in assebled genomes, extract region of interes from genomes, and perform a local Blast to determine nucleotide identity to a databases of known genes.
+Script to do an in silico PCR do detemine location of region of interest in assebled genomes, extract region of interest from genomes, and perform a local Blast to determine nucleotide identity to a databases of known genes.
 Example: extract avirulence genes of L. maculans from assembled genomes, and Blast against known Avr alleles to determine allele identity.
 The extracted genes can then be exported to be further examined in an alignment program.

 Example data: <br/>